Pricol Tragedy:

 Continuing Witch-hunt

 Subsequent to the incident at the Pricol automotive parts manufacturing company at Coimbatore on 21-22 September 2009, the police initiated a crackdown on innocent workers and their leaders.
 Murder cases were fabricated against more than 20 workers, including two women.
-The charges of murder and of damages to properties were framed against the unions all-India President Comrade S Kumarasamy.
-The same cases were also foisted against many workers leaders and vanguards at factory level who are under suspension or dismissal and who are not entitled to enter the factory.
+The charges of murder and of damages to properties were framed against the union’s all-India President Comrade S Kumarasamy.
+The same cases were also foisted against many workers’ leaders and vanguards at factory level who are under suspension or dismissal and who are not entitled to enter the factory.
 More than 26 innocent workers, including eight women, were arrested within 24 hours on non-bailable offences, digging up some old cases of unlawful assembly that alleged to have happened in March 2009.
 These arrests were made two days prior to a meeting of an AICCTU delegation with the Deputy Chief Minister and the day before the anticipatory bail petition for S Kumarasamy was filed in the High Court of Chennai.
 At the next hearing of the bail petition of S Kumarasamy on 15 October, the police gave an undertaking to the Court not to arrest him until the anticipatory bail hearing was complete.

-Workers at the Gurgaon-based auto component factory RICO had been agitating for several weeks against sacking of 16 workers who had been leading the struggle for the right to unionise.
+Workers on Warpath in Gurgaon against Killing of Worker Workers at the Gurgaon-based auto component factory RICO had been agitating for several weeks against sacking of 16 workers who had been leading the struggle for the right to unionise.
 On 18 October, agitating workers were attacked by ‘bouncers’ employed by the factory management – and a young worker Ajit Yadav succumbed to injuries sustained in the attack.
 Subsequently, nearly a lakh workers in the entire Gurgain-Manesar belt observed a general strike in response to the strike called by the AITUC.
+Pricol, Graziano, Gorakhpur, Gurgaon, – all are signs of times: times where private companies, including in the prestigious automobile industry, emboldened by the Government’s own moves to ‘reform’ labour laws, are openly flouting labour laws, and workers who demand their rights are brutalised either by police or directly by goons hired by the companies. |

 Around 26 workers arrested on charges of unlawful assembly were released on bail on 7 October after having been jailed for over a week.
 The workers of Pricol wanted to participate in struggles on 1 October as a part of all-India Protest Day called by AICCTU at national level.
 The police denied permission for the demonstration.
 On 3rd October, a Solidarity Committee with Pricol workers sought permission to hold a demonstration in support of the struggle and was denied by police.
 Hundreds of supporters of the struggle courted arrest violating prohibitory orders.